THIS WEEK AT A GLANCE!!

 The Glenwood PTO Executive Board is now accepting nominations for the 2026-2027 school year.
 If you are interested in getting involved please fill out the nomination form by February 27, 2026.
 You may nominate yourself or another Glenwood parent for any of the open positions.
 Please consider a role for yourself or your capable friends!
 Questions about the positions?
 Email info@glenwoodpto.net.

-FEBRUARY PROGRAMMING & CULTURAL EVENTS
+MARCH PROGRAMMING & CULTURAL EVENTS

 All grades